SimonVanacco/gintonic/README.md

 - Configure ingredients
 - Show cocktails based on ingredients availability
 - Add ingredients to shopping list
+- Customization options (your logo, your name)
-- Receive orders (still WIP)
+- Receive orders (no payment yet !)

 ## Todo list
-- [ ]  Allow customization options (custom CSS, logo, footer)
+- [ ]  Allow to disable features when not needed (ingredients availability)
 - [ ]  Add a basket to order multiple cocktails at once
 - [ ]  Provide default cocktails, ingredients, units & glasses when installing

 ## Installation

-Gintonic is a fairly standard Symfony 6 application which requires :
+Gintonic is a fairly standard Symfony 7 application which requires :

 - A webserver of your choice
-- PHP 8.2+, Composer, Npm / Yarn
+- PHP 8.3, Composer, Npm or Yarn
-- A MySQL server
+- A MariaDB (or MySQL) server
-- A SMTP server (if you want to get mail notifications)
+- An SMTP server (if you want to get mail notifications)

 First clone the projet, then copy the .env file to .env.local and edit the newly created file with the configuration needed.
 The options are documented in the file.